 How do I cook grains?

 Often grains are made into food items you use every day such as bread and pasta.
 You can also cook the grains listed above and eat them on their own.
 Some require that you rinse them in cold water and then drain prior to cooking.
-Some grains are cooked by putting 2 cups of cold water in a pot and bringing, adding the 1 cup rinsed grains to boiling water and covering the pot.
-The heat is then turned down so the water is boiling lightly, or simmering.
-It is done when there is no water left and grains are slightly chewy.
+Most grains are cooked by putting ~2 cups of cold water in a pot and bringing to a boil, then adding ~1 cup rinsed grains to the boiling water and covering the pot.
+Then turn the heat down so the water is boiling lightly, also known as “simmering.”
+Once there is no water left and grains are slightly chewy, you are done!
 With this method it is important not to stir or uncover the pot while the grains are cooking.
-Be sure to follow the directions ont he package for whichever grain you are cooking, because different grains will have different cooking times.
+Be sure to follow the directions on the package for whichever grain you are cooking, because different grains will have different cooking times.

 - Whole grains take longer to cook than refined grains.
 For example, brown rice takes about 45 minutes to cook, but white rice only takes about 20 minutes.
 However, the nutrition benefit is worth the extra time!

-Here are two easy recipes to try:Veggie Rice Pilaf Tabouli
+Here are two easy recipes to try:Veggie Rice Pilaf Taboulleh